 The planes are reportedly equipped with long-range missiles SCALP/Storm Shadow and French guided bombs AASM.

-After arriving at Airport on October 22 to cover the upcoming elections, Czech journalist Ray Baseley had his entry to Georgia denied without explanation.
+After arriving at Tbilisi Airport on October 22 to cover the upcoming elections, Czech journalist Ray Baseley had his entry to Georgia denied without explanation.

 Denys Shmyhal, the PM, said that “the funds will be used for important non-military spending.”